BensThoughts/zero-rabbit/README.md

 ```
 Be careful with nackAll() in the same way you need to be careful with nack(), both are really for much more advanced use cases that most people will not have.

-Reject all messages outstanding on this channel.
+nackAll() rejects all messages outstanding on this channel.

 *channel* is the name you gave to the channel, read rabbit.ack() above for more info.